Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Experimental campaign and sample analysis

-The experimental conditions of the campaign are represented in the space of process parameters in Figure~\ref{fig:samples-cube}.
+The experimental conditions of the campaign are represented in the space of process parameters in Figure \ref{fig:samples-cube}.
 Images of the realized samples are reported for each condition.
 From a qualitative point of view, the parts were deposited with a cubic shape as expected, except for condition C9: the latter represented an evident process failure, with an irregular shape and a significantly lower final height.
-Moreover it can be observed that the conditions at higher scanning speed showed more regular surfaces for the lateral walls, with a reduction of the debris attachment effect.
+Moreover it can be observed that the conditions at higher scanning speed showed more regular surfaces for the lateral walls, with a reduced debris attachment.

-The deposition track shape was analyzed for samples in few significant process conditions, for a qualitative check of the model hypotheses and of the dimensional measurements.
-Accordingly, the cuboids were cut along the growth direction to highlight the cladding structures.
+The deposition track shape was analyzed for few samples in significant process conditions, for a qualitative check of the model hypotheses and of the dimensional measurements.
+Accordingly the cuboids were cut along the growth direction to highlight the cladding structures.
 The cross sections were polished and chemical etched using a solution of distilled water, hydrochloric acid, and nitric acid for \SI{10}{\second}.
-The shapes of the deposition layers and tracks along the cross sections were analyzed using an optical profilometer (Mitutoyo Quick Vision ELF QV-202).
+The shapes of the deposition layers and tracks along the cross sections were analyzed using an optical microscope.